97westgate/claimscartel/ideas.md

 Obviously when you click away you're still making money.

+Visually represent how much money you have compared to the average American.

 # GAME MECHANICS

 There needs to be more randomness, random events.